barberaivan/patagonian_fires/README.md

 # (North-western) Patagonian fires

-Data and code for the article "Spatio-temporal fire patterns in north-western Patagonia".
+Data and code for the article *Disentangling the effect of vegetation and physical drivers on fire*, submitted to Fire Ecology.

 The ```data_analyses``` folder contains all data and code to reproduce the results shown in the paper.
+The ```data_analyses/data``` and ```data_analyses/exports``` directories are not on GitHub for their large size.
+The complete database and exports are available [here](https://drive.google.com/drive/folders/1gVgHvqdG3YycCIS7TsJO3QXEtvV6_m6c).

 The final fire database is ```patagonian_fires.shp```.
 It has the filtered fires, excluding those < 10 ha, not intersecting the study area or occurred before July 1998.
 Its fields are:
 - year: fire-year, running from July to June, to be centred in summer.